lammps/lammps/doc/src/set.rst

 keyword.

-Keyword *dpd/theta* sets the internal temperature of a DPD particle as defined by the USER-DPD package.
+Keyword *dpd/theta* sets the internal temperature of a DPD particle as defined by the DPD-REACT package.
 If the specified value is a number it must be >= 0.0.
 If the specified value is NULL, then the kinetic temperature Tkin of each particle is computed as 3/2 k Tkin = KE = 1/2 m v\^2 = 1/2 m (vx\*vx+vy\*vy+vz\*vz).
 Each particle's internal